Graphs with all holes the same length: Border construction

 For the second, suppose that $r(T)\notin V(A)$ and that $r(T)$ has a unique $T$-outneighbour $a_1$ say, and $a_1\in V(A)$.
 Thus $a_1$ is $\up{T}$-adjacent to all other vertices in $A$, and so $A$ is connected, contrary to the first assertion.

 For the third assertion, let $t\in V(A)\setminus \{r(T)\}$, and let $v$ be the $T$-inneighbour of $t$.
 We may assume that $v\notin V(A)$.
 Suppose that $t$ is the unique $T$-outneighbour of $v$.
-Consequently $t, v$ are adjacent $J'$-twins; and replacing $T$ by the image of $T$ under the automorphism of $J'$ that exchanges $v, t$ contradicts the optimality of $T$.
+Consequently $t, v$ are adjacent $J'$-twins; and replacing $T$ by the image of $T$ under the automorphism of $J'$ that exchanges $v, t$ and fixes all other vertices, contradicts the optimality of $T$.
 This proves the third bullet.

 Finally, let $t\in L(T)$ and $v\in W_t\setminus \{t\}$, and let $S$ be the path of $T$ between $r(T)$ and the $T$-inneighbour of $t$.
 Since $t$ $J$-dominates $v$ and all $J$-neighbours of $t$ in $V(T)$ belong to $V(S)$, it follows that all $J$-neighbours of $v$ in $V(T)$ belong to $V(S)$.
 We claim that this set of neighbours, excepting $t$, is the vertex set of a subpath of $S$ starting at $r(T)$.
 Suppose not; then there exist $u,w\in V(S)\setminus \{t\}$, such that $w$ is a $T$-outneighbour of $u$, and $v$ is $J$-adjacent to $w$ and not to $u$.